 Now that you have a bit more background about the Central Park Reservoir and how to get there, let’s dive into the pathway itself.
 Usually during my trips to the Reservoir, I begin right near the South Gate House since I am entering the park from downtown.

-Below I will talk about the loop starting from that point, but remember you can really enter from a whole variety of spots in the park.
+Below I will talk about the loop starting from that point, but remember you can really enter from a whole variety of places in Central Park.

 After getting off the East Drive route and heading up the short staircase, you will be welcomed to the South Gate House right in front of you.
 On the Gate House you will find plenty of information boards with the the history of the Reservoir if you would like to learn a bit more about it.

-This will be a straight shot right alongside the Reservoir as you follow the tree lined dirt path and get some beautiful views of the west side of the city as well as the colorful foliage in every which direction.
+This will be a straight shot right alongside the Reservoir as you follow the tree lined dirt path and get some beautiful views of the west side of the city as well as the various trees in every which direction.